 - Multicast socket send error

-- Multicast socket receive error
+- Multicast socket receive an error

 Check the CLASSPATH Value